humdrum-tools/humdrum-documentation/guide/ch01/index.md

 handful of tools that *interpret* data in various ways.
 For example, the
 <span class="tool">key</span> command implements the Krumhansl and
 Kessler method for estimating the key of a music passage.
 The
-<span class="tool">melac</span> command implements Joseph Thomassen\'s
+<span class="tool">melac</span> command implements Joseph Thomassen's
 model of melodic accent.
-Other interpretive tools characterize syncopation or implement Johnson-Laird\'s model of rhythmic prototypes.
+Other interpretive tools characterize syncopation or implement Johnson-Laird's model of rhythmic prototypes.

 The names of some of the Humdrum tools will be readily recognizable by musicians.
 Humdrum tools such as <span class="tool">key</span>,